CLGeocoder fails silently

 and now noticed that the center lat/long was zero!

 How could this be?
 I verified that the user location was not zero, so how could

 CLRegion have a zero center?
 Reading the documentation, I found

 The identifier must not be nil!

-- I do not get a nil CLRegion in return, but a region with a nil center
+- I don’t get a nil CLRegion in return, but a region with a nil center.

 Instead, I end up with a valid CLRegion, but with invalid properties.
 Talk about crashing silently.